-There are typically two types of Title Insurance: an Owner's Policy and a Lender's Policy.
-This post will explain what each policy is for, who and what it covers and who pays for it.
+In real estate, there are typically two types of title Insurance: an owner's policy and a lender's policy.
+Read on to find out what each policy is for, who and what it covers, and who pays for title insurance.

-The Owner’s Policy insures the homeowner against defects in the title that were not found during the title search.
+The owner's title insurance policy insures the homeowner against defects in the title that were not found during the title search.
 It is a one-time fee paid at closing and covers the owner or his heirs as long as they have an interest in the property.

 This policy may be paid by either the buyer or seller, depending on what is traditionally done in that location.

-The Lender’s Policy (or "Loan Policy") protects the lender’s interests in the property should a problem with the title be uncovered.
-The Lender's Policy is typically paid for by the buyer.
+The lender’s title insurance policy (or "loan policy") protects the lender’s interests in the property should a problem with the title be uncovered.
+The lender's title insurance is paid for by the buyer.

 Interested in buying or selling?